Warren1001/MrLlamaSCStreamInfo/MvSOptions.md

 # Man vs Stream Options (7/31/20) (Season 6) (list in progress)

-###### Note If you have a Github account, you can submit a PR with any edits incase of any additional information, inaccuracies, or missing options.
+###### Note: If you have a Github account, you can submit a PR with any edits incase of any additional information, inaccuracies, or missing options.
 Be sure you change the date to the current date of the edit (mm/dd/yy).

 - **Gear Wheel**